I’m delighted to share my experience solo hiking the Kumano Kodo pilgrimage trail in this Kumano Kodo blog!

 DAY THREE – Hiking to Kumano Hongu Taisha and a Kumano Kodo boat ride

-I began day 3 of my Kumano Kodo hike by catching a bus to Oyunohara, which is the most giant torii gate in Japan!
+I began day 3 of my Kumano Kodo hike by catching a bus to Oyunohara, which is the most giant Torii gate in Japan!
 Before walking to the nearby Kumano Hongu Taisha – this is thought of as the spiritual heart of Japan, as all pilgrimage routes lead here.
 I explored and then was at a vegan Buddhist café – the rice was grown in the rice paddies right outside!

 IMG_4494